einonm/PhD-thesis/CONTRIBUTING.md

 # Contributing to this project
 Thank you for your interest in contributing!
 This guide details how to contribute in a way that is easy for everyone.

-The following is a set of guidelines for contributing to this project hosted in the DPMCN Code Bank group on [Cardiff University's GitLab service](https://git.cardiff.ac.uk).
+The following is a set of guidelines for contributing to this project.
 These are mostly guidelines, not rules.
 Use your best judgement, and feel free to propose changes to this document in a merge request.

 ## Code of Conduct